 Spatula or wooden spoon

-1. Boil the potatoes.
-Place your well-scrubbed potatoes in a large pot and add cold water to an inch above the potatoes.
-Stir in 1 tablespoon of salt.
-Cover and bring to a gentle boil.
+- Boil the potatoes.
+Place the potatoes in a large pot and add cold water to cover then by about 1 inch.
+Stir in 2 tablespoons of salt.
+Cover and bring to a gentle boil over medium-high heat.
+Uncover and reduce the heat as needed to maintain a gentle simmer.
 Test for doneness at 30 minutes.
 A sharp knife should easily go through the potato.
 Larger potatoes may take longer, up to 45 or 50 minutes total.

-3. Drain the potatoes.
-When the potatoes are done, drain them in a colander in your sink.
-At this point, turn off the heat on the butter and half-and-half.
+- Drain the potatoes.
+When the potatoes are ready, drain them in a colander.
+Turn off the heat on the butter and half-and-half.

-4. Mash the potatoes.
-If using a potato masher or ricer, peel potatoes as instructed above.
+- Mash the potatoes.
+If using a potato masher or ricer, peel the potatoes — you can pick each one up with a pot holder and peel with a paring knife.
 If using a food mill, don't peel the potatoes.
-In either case, the potatoes should be processed back into the pot they were boiled in.
-This will cut down on extra dishes and help the potatoes to stay warm as there is still some residual heat in the pot.
+In either case, the mash, rice, or process the potatoes back into the pot they were cooked in.
+This will cut down on extra dishes and help the potatoes stay warm from the pot's residual heat.

-5. Add the dairy.
-Add the hot butter, gently stirring with a wooden spoon or spatula to incorporate.
+- Add the dairy.
+Add the hot butter to the potatoes, gently stirring with a wooden spoon or spatula to incorporate.
 When all the butter is absorbed, add the hot half-and-half.
 It will seem soupy at first, but the potatoes will gradually absorb the liquid and turn into a creamy mixture.

-5. Taste, garnish, and serve.
-Taste your potatoes and add up to another teaspoon of salt if needed.
+- Taste, garnish, and serve.
+Taste your potatoes and add more salt as needed.
 This is also a good time to add pepper if using.
-Spoon into your serving dish and top with optional garnishes such as a merry pat of butter or some chopped chives.
+Spoon into your serving dish and top with optional garnishes, such as a pat of butter or some chopped chives.

-• You can make your potatoes in advance of serving.
+- Make ahead: You can make your potatoes in advance of serving.
 If it's just an hour or so, leave them in the pot you mashed them in and don't garnish yet.
-Place the pot on the back of the stove over gently simmering water to keep warm.
+Place the pot in a large pan of gently simmering water to keep warm.
 If they've been refrigerated, the best way to reheat them is to place them in a low oven, covered, for 20 to 30 minutes.
 Reheated mashed potatoes are often drier and may need additional (warmed!) dairy to bring them back to their creaminess.
-This post from the Kitchn's archives has some great tips on reheating mashed potatoes.
+This post has some great tips on reheating mashed potatoes.

-• Some people get away with using a stand mixer or hand-held beaters.
-I personally find that this over-mixes them but if you're happy with the results, go right ahead.
+- Electric mixers: Some people get away with using a stand mixer or hand-held beaters.
+I personally find that this over-mixes them, but if you're happy with the results, go right ahead.
 Just be very careful and don't let it rip or you will also end up with the unhappiness of gluey potatoes.
+Stick to low speed.

-• Cream cheese, sour cream and yogurt are a popular additions to mashed potatoes.
+- Additions: Cream cheese, sour cream, and yogurt are a popular additions to mashed potatoes.
 They all add a nice dairy tang and contribute to a creamy texture.
 Feel free to substitute some or all of the half-and-half with either of these ingredients if you like a little tanginess in your mashed potatoes.